ros-navigation/docs.nav2.org/docs/setup_guides/algorithm/select_algorithm.md

 Shown above is a sample basic configuration of the controller server.
 The list of mapped names for controller plugins are defined in the `controller_plugins` parameter.
 Similar to the planner server, each namespace defined in the `controller_plugins` (`FollowPath` in our example) must define the type of plugin it will use in the `plugin` parameter.
 Additional configurations must also be made for the selected algorithm in the namespace.
 Please see the [Configuration Guide](https://docs.nav2.org/configuration/index.html) for more details.

-#### NOTE
+!!! note

     The planner and controller servers, along with the other servers of Nav2, are launched in ROS 2 through lifecycle nodes.
 Lifecycle nodes allow for easier bringup and teardown of the servers.
 Lifecycle node management will be discussed in the next tutorial.

 ## Conclusion